 Cultural curiosity is fundamental in ensuring that a global leader performs and thrives in culturally-diverse environments and groups of people.
 There are many ways in how Cultural Curiosity supports a global leader.
 Among the many benefits, Cultural Curiosity cultivates collaboration, drives innovation, and maintains and improves one’s well-being.

 When we approach others with curiosity, we present ourselves as open, non-judgement, humility and earnest.
 As such, others will view you as more competent and with a higher level of trust.
 Others will be more willing to connect, share and build relationships.
 Over time, if such connections are maintained, you’ll be able to share and learn from each other’s culture.
 This can only lead to meaningful and strengthened cross-cultural relationships that will enrich your life and work.

 Driver of Innovations

 When Cultural Curiosity is triggered, people see problems and barriers as a new area to explore, investigate and learn.
 Leaders with Cultural Curiosity are eager to find creative solutions and become excited when a discovery opens up many possibilities.
-For a global leader, such curiosity will help to probe, gather and synergies the culturally-diverse perspectives of their team and achieve more inclusive and innovative results.
-In a volatile and uncertain world, curiosity propels us to think deeply, rationally and meaningfully of our decisions, so that creative solutions can come to life.
+For a global leader, such curiosity will help to probe, gather and synergise the culturally-diverse perspectives of their team and achieve more inclusive and innovative results.
+In a volatile and uncertain world, curiosity propels us to think deeply, rationally and meaningfully of our decisions so that creative solutions can come to life.

 How can I become more Culturally Curious?